mshooo56/read-me/README.md

    - However, the main analysis is conducted based on HS codes, not BEC categories.

  Step 6: Calculate the total value (in USD and rial) and weight of imports by exchange rate type:
- - preferential, NIMA, and personal rate
+ - preferential, NIMA, NIMA-negotiated, and personal rate

  Step 7: Calculate the share of each exchange rate type in total imports